Samuel Mathews (colonial Virginia governor): Early and family life

+Career

-The younger Samuel Mathews, as an adult, was known as Lt.
+The younger Samuel Mathews, as an adult, was known as Lt. or later Lt.
 Colonel Samuel Mathews, reflecting his standing in the local militia.
-In 1652, he was named to the representative House of Burgesses, which was the lower house of the legislature, on behalf of Warwick County.
-In 1656, he was appointed to the upper house, the Governor's Council, and later that year, became the Commonwealth Governor of Virginia, a position held until his death in January 1660.
+In 1652, Warwick County voters elected him one of their representatives in the House of Burgesses, which was the lower house of the legislature, alongside veteran William Whittbye, and re-elected the pair in 1653 and 1654.
+In 1656, shortly before his father's death and with the consent of London authorities, Mathews was appointed to the upper house, the Governor's Council, and later that year when his predecessor Edward Digges traveled to England, became the Commonwealth Governor of Virginia, a position held until his death in January 1660.

 In April 1658, mainly to signal their displeasure with Oliver Cromwell, the Burgesses ceremonially dismissed him and reelected him in a single Act.
 Because of his loyalty, as governor, to Cromwell, he was often assumed to be a Puritan himself, although in fact he had been known as a persecutor of the Puritan sect in Virginia in the days before Cromwell.

+Personal life

+Governor Mathews married about 1655, but little is known about his wife, other than some sources state she was of the Cole-Digges family.
+They had one son, John (b.
+1659 – May 1, 1706) who married Elizabeth Tavernor on March 24, 1684.
+John was underage when his father died, but he initially made the Denbigh Plantation in Warwick County his home, before patenting 2944 acres on Deep Creek and building a plantation known at Blunt Poynt, then also representing Warwick County in the House of Burgesses.
+His initial guardians were Mr. Bullock, Col. Peter Jennings and Major John Smith, with Colonel Pritchard replacing Bullock, then in June 1679 William Cole was his guardian.

+Death and legacy

-In January 1660, shortly before the English Restoration, Matthews died in office, and the Burgesses at that point simply reinstated the former Royalist Governor, William Berkeley by unanimous vote.
+In January 1660, shortly before the English Restoration, Matthews died in office.
+The Burgesses at that point simply reinstated the former Royalist Governor, William Berkeley by unanimous vote.
 Thus, in the view of historian Robert Beverley, Jr. writing in 1705, Virginia colony "was the last of all the King's Dominions that submitted to the Usurpation, and afterwards the first that cast it off."

-His brother Francis (1632-1673) outlived him.
-Governor Mathews married about 1655, but little information is known about his wife, other than some sources state she was of the Cole-Digges family.
-They had one son, John (b.
-1659 - May 1, 1706) who married Elizabeth Tavernor on March 24, 1684.
-John also made his home at the Denbigh Plantation in Warwick County.

-Legacy

-The site of Mathews Manor, located within the independent city of Newport News, Virginia, was the subject of an archeological study led by Colonial Williamsburg's Ivor Noel Hume in the 1960s, and was placed on the National Park Service's National Register of Historic Places.
+Colonial Williamsburg's Ivor Noel Hume in the 1960s supervised archeological studies on the site of Mathews Manor, now located within the independent city of Newport News, Virginia.
+Although little remains but the foundation outline in a small park, Denbigh is on the National Park Service's National Register of Historic Places.